 Social media marketing is a critical part of your digital marketing strategy these days; ignoring the power, reach, and influence of the various social medial platforms currently demanding the attention of your target audience is a missed opportunity to connect with potential customers.
 Just as with all of your marketing activities, on and offline, you need to develop a strategy for your social media marketing that is return on investment (ROI) driven and focused on the metrics that correlate most highly with your digital marketing success.
+Especially, when it comes to growing your Facebook, Instagram or TikTok followers.
 In this article, we’ll take a quick look at four ways you can bolster that plan and win at social media.

 1. Determine what you’re trying to achieve

 Measuring your success is a very important (and pleasurable) task as it allows you to see what is working well for you, what campaigns or tactics might be underperforming and informs what you do next.
 Unless you have clearly defined the metrics that measure what winning looks like for you then you may not be analyzing the most actionable data.
 Simply growing a following, updating your social media feeds and measuring how many likes you get might not be the most valuable way to measure your work; think about what sort of audience profile you want to attract, who are your industry influencers: are you attracting them?
 Do you want to prioritize reach or become a topic authority?
 Are you looking for a bigger social media audience or more traffic to your website?
 Understanding what you want to achieve will help you make more strategic and effective decisions